 USSA 1998/76

 CASE 94

 Deleted

 CASE 95

+Definitions, Mark-Room

+Definitions, Room
-Rule 18.1(a), Mark-Room: When Rule 18 Applies Rule 18.2(b), Mark-Room: Giving Mark-Room

-Rule 18.3(b), Mark-Room: Tacking When Approaching a Mark
+Rule 18.1(a), Mark-Room: When Rule 18 Applies Rule 18.2(b), Mark-Room: Giving Mark-Room Rule 18.3(b), Mark-Room: Tacking in the Zone

+Rule 21(b), Exoneration

-Rule 64.1(c), Decisions: Penalties and Exoneration
+Rule 64.1(a), Decisions: Penalties and Exoneration

 If two overlapped boats on the same tack are on a beat to windward and are subject to rule 18.2(b), rule 18 ceases to apply when either of them turns past head to wind.
-When a right-of-way boat is compelled to touch a mark as a result of the other boat's failure to keep clear, she is exonerated from her breach of rule 31.
+When a boat is required to give another boat mark-room, the space she must give includes space for the other boat to comply with rule 31.
+When the boat entitled to mark-room is compelled to touch the mark while sailing within the markroom to which she is entitled, she is exonerated for her breach of rule 31.
 Summary of the Facts Approaching the windward mark, Jagga and Freebird were overlapped on port tack, Freebird being between one and two boat-lengths to leeward.
 Freebird tacked.
 Jagga then tacked into a position to windward of Freebird.
 Jagga luffed so that her swinging stern required Freebird to change course to avoid contact, which she did, touching the mark as a result.
 Freebird protested.
 The protest committee disqualified Jagga under rule 18.3(b).
 Jagga appealed on the grounds that, as an inside overlapped boat, she was entitled to room to pass the mark.